Copyright Decision Map

 Published by Cornell University

-If you are trying to determine whether or not a recording is still under copyright protection, this chart will help you.
+If you are trying to determine whether or not an item is still under copyright protection, this chart will help you.
 There are also many important resources listed in the footnotes, including links to other useful copyright tools.
-As you work through this chart, use the links below to search Copyright Records and Copyright Renewal Registrations (1950-1977) to determine current copyright status.
+As you work through this process, search Copyright Records, Copyright Renewal Records, and Copyright Renewal Registrations (1950-1977) to determine current copyright status.

 Published by the University of Minnesota Libraries